-Generally
+Generally:

 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
 Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April 2020 Board of Regents Meeting to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
-To address additional issues resulting from the interruptions and by the COVID-19 crisis, the Department is proposing further emergency regulatory amendments as follows:
+In response, the Department has adopted emergency regulations to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+To address additional issues resulting from the interruptions caused by the COVID-19 crisis, the Department is proposing further emergency regulatory amendments as follows: